eefret/code_analyzer/README.md

 ## Notes

 - The script currently supports the following file extensions: .go, .py, .js, .java, .cs, .cpp, .rb, and .php.
-- If the output file is not provided, it will be saved with the same name as the input file but with the .ai-version extension.
+- If the output file is not provided, it will be saved with the same name as the input file but with the .ai-version.{extension}.
 - If the API key is not provided as an argument, the script will look for it in the environment variable OPENAI_API_KEY.